-- I’m tired of seeing the same issues.
+- IT keeps fixing the same issues.

 - We have new employees starting, but their computers aren’t ready.

-- Our staff doesn’t like to call them for help because there is no follow through.
+- Our staff doesn’t like to call them for help because there is no follow -through.

 - They were great for the first six months of our relationship.
 But now…